-- Potential disadvantage is related to the site setting (i.e., depth to groundwater, soil type, groundwater usage, etc.) and the quantity of material. - Catastrophic mortality burial may also require disclosing the existence and location of the site prior to the sell, convey, or transfer of title to any property. - The disease in question may preclude burial as an option (i.e., bovine spongiform encephalopathy or anthrax).
-If burial involves transporting carcasses off-site; cost; vector control; and making containers leakproof, or using containment bags can create additional disadvantages.
+- Potential disadvantage is related to the site setting (i.e., depth to groundwater, soil type, groundwater usage, etc.) and the quantity of material. - Catastrophic mortality burial may also require deed restrictions for the location of the burial site, adding a long-term liability component - The disease in question may preclude burial as an option (i.e., bovine spongiform encephalopathy or anthrax).
+If burial involves transporting carcasses off-site; cost; vector control; and making containers leak-proof, or using containment bags can create additional disadvantages.